liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/09-assets/02-implementing-asset-renderers/02-implementing-an-entry-asset-renderer.markdown

 Now your guestbook project's entities are fully asset-enabled.
 To test the functionality, add the Asset Publisher portlet to a page and add a few guestbooks and guestbook entries.
 Edit a few of them, too.
-Then, check the Asset Publisher portlet.
-The Asset Publisher, by default, dynamically displays assets of any kind from the current site.
+Then check the Asset Publisher portlet.
+The Asset Publisher dynamically displays assets of any kind from the current Site.

 ![Figure 1: After you've implemented and registered your asset renderers for your custom entities, the Asset Publisher can display your entities.](../../../../images/custom-entities-asset-publisher.png)

 Confirm that the Asset Publisher displays the guestbooks and guestbook entries that you added.

 Great!
-In the next section, you'll update your portlets' user interfaces to use several features of @product@'s asset framework: comments, ratings, tags, categories, and related assets.
+Next, you'll update your portlets' user interfaces to use several asset framework features: comments, ratings, tags, categories, and related assets.